-It would be easy to assume that all you need to do, as the catalyst for change, is to change the structure and God will bring blessings.
+It would be easy to assume that all you need to do, as the catalyst for change, is change the structure and God will bring blessings.
 However, God uses people, beginning with you, and that means more than just a structure is involved.
-The church is the living, breathing body of Christ, of which he is the head.
+The church is the living, breathing, body of Christ of which he is the head.
 You don’t want this whole thing to be a monument to your abilities and leadership, but his.
-And that makes the task larger than any one human can accomplish in the flesh.
+That makes the task larger than any one human can accomplish in the flesh.
 Preparation is needed so that God receives the glory.

 The following steps will help you prepare for this great task:

 Give priority to prayer so that you may:

 Paul in his farewell speech to the Ephesian elders said,

 “Be on guard for yourselves …” (Acts 20:28).

 We best guard ourselves by maintaining constant communion with God.
 Temptations to pride, self-will, impatience, and other sins of the flesh are hazards of leadership.
 Simply put, close communion with the Lord is necessary for you to influence your church toward BE.

 What happens in the church is intended by God to reflect his wisdom, as Paul says,

 “…that the manifold wisdom of God might now be made known through the church to the rulers and the authorities in the heavenly places” (Eph.
 3:10).